 The openness is a distinctive feature of Budbrooke parish and these spaces ensure that the housing density is maintained at the level consistent with the wellbeing of residents.
 These spaces contribute to the recreational and leisure facilities that our evidence confirms are valued by residents.

-The following open spaces as shown on Map 2b are protected.
+The following open spaces as shown on Map 2b on Page 29 are protected.